Rubiooo/autosubnet_creation/README.md

 ## Installation:
-Create an S3 bucket in the same region that you want to create VPC, put 3 zip files in the bucket.
+Create an S3 bucket in the same region where you want to create a VPC, put 3 zip files in the bucket.
 The bucket name is the parameter of **LambdaBucket** in CreateBaseVpc.json